It’s official: Arizona has entered the world of legalized sports betting.

 So, make sure that before you even sign up, you’re using a site that has passed through the process mandated by the Arizona government.
 Otherwise, you’ll be risking far more than the few dollars you put on the moneyline.

 Obviously, online sportsbooks are going to be available no matter where you are in the Grand Canyon State.
 As long as the apps’ geolocation verification software can pinpoint your location inside the state lines, you’ll be good to go.
-However, if you prefer to place wagers at brick-and-mortar sportsbooks, the placement of all 30 books, particularly with regard to the tribal and racetrack/OTB locations, is still up in the air.
-We do have some idea about the locations, so here’s what we know right now.
+However, if you prefer to place wagers at brick-and-mortar sportsbooks, there should be plenty to choose from across the state, including at sports venues and tribal casinos.

 Arizona law designates professional sports teams in the state as eligible for sports betting licenses.
 The language of the law also extends eligibility to sports facilities that host PGA Tour events and any promoter that hosts a NASCAR race.
-So, here are the most likely venues and/or associated sports teams where you will see a sportsbook appear in Arizona:
+So, here are the teams and facilities where you will see a sportsbook appear in Arizona (and their sports betting partners):

 The second main group of retail sportsbook operators in Arizona will be tribal groups.
-Arizona law has allotted 10 licenses for the 22 tribal groups in the state to open sportsbooks.
-Our guess is that preference will go to tribes with lands near major metropolitan areas and/or multiple locations in the state.
-With that in mind, here are the most likely tribal groups to receive a sportsbook license and open retail sportsbooks.
+Arizona law has allotted 10 licenses for the 22 tribal groups in the state to launch mobile sportsbooks.
+However, compacts stipulate that any tribe with a Class III gaming compact can open retail sportsbooks on tribal land.
+With that in mind, here are the 10 tribes that received licenses to launch mobile betting (with sports betting partners).

 Finally, there are 10 licenses that other locations in the state might be able to use.
 Limited event wagering operators must be racing venues in good standing with the state and must have a partnership with one of the 20 “event wagering operators” above in order to receive a sportsbook license.
 The license for these locations is retail-only, and the locations cannot be within five miles of another sportsbook in the state.